Manufacturer catalog

-U.S. Army Munitions Command (MUCOM) was a 1962 Army Materiel Command-era ammunition headquarters at Picatinny Arsenal that managed munitions procurement and research and development before becoming part of the command lineage that later led to Joint Munitions Command.
-In this catalog it appears as a historical builder facet tied to Army-origin conventional ammunition and munitions records.
+U.S. Army Munitions Command (MUCOM) was a 1962 Army Materiel Command-era ammunition headquarters at Picatinny Arsenal that managed munitions procurement, loading coordination, and research and development before becoming part of the command lineage that later led to Joint Munitions Command.
+Its catalog role is historical: MUCOM appears on Army-origin conventional ammunition and munitions records from the period when the Army was consolidating ammunition research, production, storage, and sustainment functions.

 MUCOM emerged from the 1962 Army reorganization that created Army Materiel Command and reorganized ammunition management around Picatinny Arsenal.
-Army history sources describe it as the successor name for OSWAC, with procurement and research responsibilities inherited from the old Chemical Corps.
+Army history sources describe OSWAC splitting into the U.S. Army Weapons Command at Rock Island Arsenal and MUCOM at Picatinny, with MUCOM absorbing the procurement and research-and-development mission of the old Chemical Corps and retaining Joliet's ammunition procurement function as a subordinate activity.

 Conventional ammunition managementMunitions procurementAmmunition research and developmentProduction base supportStorage and sustainment